theodoremoreland/WebCaesar/README.md

 ## Overview

-This web application allows the user to encrypt and decrypt text using Caesar's Cipher.
+This web application allows the user to encrypt and decrypt text using Caesar's Cipher, starting with a randomly selected dad joke.
 The application supports the following features:

 -   Upload text as `.txt` file
 -   Download text as `.txt` file